pantheon-systems/documentation/source/content/solr-drupal-7.md

 ---
 title: Enabling Solr with Drupal 7
 description: Detailed information on using Apache Solr with Drupal 7.
-tags: [siteintegrations, addons, search index, solr]
+tags: [solr, search, Drupal-7]
-categories: [drupal,integrate,develop]
+categories: [integrate]
-contributors: [cityofoaksdesign]
+contributors: [cityofoaksdesign, carolynshannon]
+reviewed: "2020-02-26"
 ---
 [Apache Solr](/solr) is a system for indexing and searching site content. <Partial file="solr-version.md" />

+This guide provides information on using **Pantheon's Solr Service** with Drupal 7.

+If you are looking for additional search features for more advanced use cases, you may want to consider [alternative Solr service](/solr#alternatives-to-pantheons-solr-service) for your site.
+See the [Opensolr](/opensolr) guide for one example.

 For instructions on how to run Solr on Drupal 8, see [Enabling Solr on Drupal 8](/solr-drupal-8).

 ## Before You Begin

+1. Use [one-click updates](/core-updates) to make sure you are running the latest version of Drupal 7 core.
-First, you will need to add the Index Server to your site.
+1. Add the Solr Index Server to your site.
 From your Dashboard, go to **Settings** > **Add Ons** > **Apache Solr Index Server: Add**.
 This will provision Apache Solr containers for every environment for your site.
 You are now ready to begin integrating with Drupal.

 <Enablement title="Get WebOps Training" link="https://pantheon.io/agencies/learn-pantheon?docs">